-Having a business partner or group of partners in a business is often foundational to the success, stability and overall wellness of the business.
-Co-ownership ensures accountability, shared responsibility and a sense of purpose for the partners, employees and customers.
+Having a business partnership is often foundational to the long-term success, stability and overall wellness of most businesses.
+Running a business alongside a business partner helps to ensure accountability, shared responsibility and a sense of purpose for the partners, their employees and company’s customers.

-- Review your partnership agreement and the terms agreed to in the buy-sell or partnership buyout clause.
-Much like a prenuptial agreement in marriage, the terms of your buyout clause(s) protect all parties and bring clarity to any subjective disagreements or differing viewpoints that could arise during this potentially stressful time.
+- Review your partnership agreement and the terms agreed to in the buy sell or partnership buyout clause.
+Much like a prenuptial agreement in marriage, the terms of buying out a business owner protects all parties and brings clarity to any disagreements or differing viewpoints that could arise during this potentially stressful time.

-- Bring together your group of trusted advisors to help facilitate and guide the partners to a mutually-beneficial outcome – your lawyer, accountant, banker and other trusted confidants.
+- Bring together your group of trusted advisors to help facilitate and guide the partners to a mutually-beneficial outcome – attorney, accountant, banker and other business owner confidants.

-- Understand how the buyout impacts the partner, their spouse and any other heirs particularly in the case of a partner’s death or a partner’s dissolution of marriage .
-In such situations, the outsides parties who are not intimately familiar with the innerworkings of the business may have a wildly skewed viewpoint on what they are or are not entitled to when such a life event triggers the buy-sell clauses you previously established.
+- Understand how the partner buyout impacts the relationship with the owners, their spouses and any other heirs particularly in the case of a partner’s death or a partner’s divorce.
+In such situations, the outsides parties who are not intimately familiar with the innerworkings of the business may have a wildly inflated view into what they are entitled.
+The partner buyout agreement provides the necessary paperwork to define equity value and what is fair in buyout negotiations.

-- Establish the fair market value of the business.
+- Establishing the fair market value of the business is a key starting point.
 A partner buyout cannot be accurately or fairly executed without an instrument that objectively assesses the tangible and intangible assets of the company.
-Valuation and the subsequent distribution of equity and money can be a contentious topic that is hotly debated.
-Hiring an independent, qualified business valuator that the business owners jointly agree to using will greatly reduce differing opinions on value.
-However, if the business is complex, intangible value a large factor in the business or partners are at odds, these partners may wish to hire their own business appraisal experts to conduct separate, independent reviews.
-In such scenarios, the owners can then consider both conclusions of value and find a common ground for the buyout terms.
+An independent business valuation and the subsequent distribution of equity to the selling partner can be a contentious topic that is hotly debated.
+Hiring a qualified business appraiser that the business owners jointly agree to using will greatly reduce differing opinions on value and keep things objective in the buyout negotiations.
+However, if the business is complex or if intangible value is a large factor in the business or if partners are at odds, the owners may wish to hire their own business appraisal experts to conduct separate, independent reviews.
+In such scenarios, the owners can then consider both conclusions of value and find a common ground for the partnership buyout terms.

-- Speaking of buyout terms, how will the owner exiting the business be paid?
+- Determine how the business partner existing the business will be financially compensated.
 One lump sum or over a period of time?
-Ideally these payout terms were set in your buy-sell agreement but, if not, this needs to be established so that the exiting partner is fairly compensated while not punishing the other partner(s) or business financials in a detrimental way.
-The remaining partner(s) may seek partner buyout financing as a path forward if a lump sum or installment payments are not viable.
+Ideally these payout terms were set in your buy sell agreement but, if not, this needs to be established so that the exiting partner is fairly compensated while not punishing the other partner(s) or business cash flows in a detrimental way.
+The remaining partner(s) may seek partner buyout financing options as a path forward if a lump sum or installment payments are not viable.

-- Work with your attorney to draw up and execute the partner buyout agreement so that it is official and doesn’t languish over time, creating unnecessary stress to the partners and business at large.
-This can be compared to a marital separation that never has contractual resolution or clear deal terms – ultimately both partners carry considerable uncertainty, doubts and angst.
+- Work with an acquisition attorney or small business arbitrator to draw up and execute the partner buyout agreement so that it is official and doesn’t languish over time, creating unnecessary stress to the partners and business at large.
+This can be compared to a marital separation that never has legally binding resolution or clear deal terms – ultimately both partners carry considerable uncertainty, doubts and angst.

 - Speak in further detail with your tax advisor about the implications to the exiting partner and the partnership remaining in the business.
 Section 736 of the Internal Revenue Code clearly lays out what can and cannot be tax deductible to the partnership and how the exiting partner must treat guaranteed payments as ordinary income.

-If the partnership is unable to agree to terms or the vision for a partner buyout and/or if the business simply is not healthy, dissolving the business may be the only path forward.
-In such scenarios, the approach and viewpoints of all concerned will be different in an effort to maximize the liquidation value of the business and its assets.
-In this scenario, hiring an expert business appraiser becomes of grave importance to understand book and distressed values of assets in a liquidation or auction event relative to outstanding debts and liabilities on the company’s books.
+If the business partners are unable to agree to buyout terms or if the business simply is not healthy, dissolving the business may be the only path forward.
+In such scenarios, the approach and viewpoints of all concerned will be different in order to maximize the liquidation value of the business and its assets.
+Hiring an expert business appraiser becomes of grave importance to understand book and distressed values of assets in a liquidation or auction event relative to outstanding debts and liabilities on the company’s books.
 If you all agree that it’s time to end the business, bringing in professionals to help wind the business down is a worthwhile investment so that all parties walk away with the least of amount of damage and most amount of value possible.

-If you need more insights to help navigate a partner buyout, below are some trusted resources:
+If you need more insights to help navigate buying out a business partner, below are some additional resources: